jeffersonvivanco/Python_Notes/README.md

 ### keeping the last N items
 * You want to keep a limited history of the last few items seen during iteration or during some other kind of processing.
-* keeping a limited history is a perfect use for a collections.deque -> look ay python_notes2.py
+* keeping a limited history is a perfect use for a `collections.deque` -> look ay python_notes2.py
 * When writing code to search for items, it is common to use a generator function involving `yield`.
 This decouples the process of searching from the code that uses the results.
+* Using `deque(maxlen=N)` creates a fixed-sized queue.
+When new items are added and the queue is full, the oldest item is automatically removed.
 * although you could manually perform such operations on a list, the queue solution is far more elegant and runs a lot faster.
 * More generally, a `deque` can be used whenever you need a simple queue structure.
+If you don't give it a max size, you get an unbounded queue that lets you append and pop items on either end.
 * adding or popping items from either end of a queue has O(1) complexity.
 This is unlike a list where inserting or removing items from the front of the list is O(N).

 ### finding the largest or smallest N items
 * You want to make a list of the largest or smallest N items in a collection.
-* to make a list of the largest or smallest N items in a collection, use `heapq` ===> look at python_notes3.py
-* the heapq module has 2 functions `nlargest()` and `nsmallest()` that do exactly what you want
+* the `heapq` module has 2 functions `nlargest()` and `nsmallest()` that do exactly what you want. ===> look at python_notes3.py
 * If you are looking for the N smallest or largest items and N is small compared to the overall size of the collection, these functions (nlargest, nsmallest) provide superior performance.
 Underneath the cover, they work by first converting the data into a list where items are ordered as a heap.